jaffarkeikei/jaffarkeikei/README.md

     <img align="center" src="https://github-readme-stats.vercel.app/api?username=jaffarkeikei&show_icons=true&theme=white&card_width=700" alt="Jaffar's GitHub Stats" width="60%"/>
 </div>

 Please note that these numbers do not reflect the entirety of my coding activity.
 I also contribute to private repositories and work on projects outside of GitHub.
-So while these numbers provide a glimpse into my coding journey, they are just the tip of the iceberg, my public repos.
+So while these numbers provide a glimpse into my coding journey, I significantly contribute to my private repos.

 ---